influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.5/aggregators/index.md

 ### [Histogram (histogram)](https://github.com/influxdata/telegraf/tree/release-1.4/plugins/aggregators/histogram)

-The Histogram Aggregator plugin creates histograms containing the counts of field values within a range.
+The Histogram aggregator plugin creates histograms containing the counts of field values within a range.

 Values added to a bucket are also added to the larger buckets in the distribution.
 This creates a [cumulative histogram](https://en.wikipedia.org/wiki/Histogram#/media/File:Cumulative_vs_normal_histogram.svg).